-Pennsylvania Republicans block seating of Democratic state senator, take control from Lt.
-Gov.
+Pennsylvania Republicans block seating of Democratic state senator, take control from lieutenant governor

-Republicans say they will not seat Sen.-elect Jim Brewster as a legal challenge to his victory is pending, though his win has been certified and the state Supreme Court recently sided with him in a dispute over how to count votes in a close race.
+Republicans say they will not seat Sen.-elect Jim Brewster as a legal challenge to his victory is pending, although his win has been certified and the state Supreme Court recently sided with him in a dispute over how to count votes in a close race.
 Democrats decried the move as an overreach and an echo of Republican attempts to overturn the presidential election.

 In an interview later, Lt.
-Gov. John Fetterman accused Republicans of “raw partisanship,” drawing a “straight line” between their actions and broader GOP resistance to certifying the election of President-elect Joe Biden.
+Gov. John Fetterman (D) accused Republicans of “raw partisanship,” drawing a “straight line” between their actions and broader GOP resistance to certifying the election of President-elect Joe Biden.

 He said it reflects “this idea that one’s party is allowed to pick the winner, despite evidence to the contrary, is toxic and corrosive, and that is what you saw play out on the floor of the Senate today.”